pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 '.*path*' provides metadata destined for the metadata file called *path* whilst one called '.*path*.' provides metadata for all metadata resources that are named as hierarchical descendents of *path*.
-An example how metadata configuration files might be used to supply tank configuration data is included below.
+An example of using metadata configuration files to initialise tank metadata is included below.

 The compose tool is triggered by setting the plugin configuration file's 'compose' property to true and restarting the plugin: the tool